Portugal Participatory Budget

 On the design side, the primary goals were to improve the old navigation and take a new approach in presenting the projects on the website and facilitating the voting system.

-The concept was to have a one-page site with all the essential information strait on the homepage because this way, we push the content to be more transparent and more focused and reduce the hassle to know how it works thru many pages.
+The concept was to have a one-page site with all essential information directly on the homepage, making the content more transparent and focused while reducing the need to navigate through multiple pages.

-The approach in the projects was to give a more "Kickstarter" like kind of feel.
-Something that did not exist before, and with carefully chosen icons, we marked a more playful platform that helped the proposed budget ideas stood out.
+The approach to projects was to create a "Kickstarter-like" feel, something that didn't exist before.
+With carefully chosen icons, we created a more playful platform that helped the proposed budget ideas stand out.

-The brand guidelines already existed, but I manage to present some variations of the design, and the client ends up choosing a red-based scheme with Brandon Grotesque with the main font.
+While the brand guidelines were pre-existing, I managed to present several design variations, and the client ultimately chose a red-based scheme with Brandon Grotesque as the main font.

 website